a-b-street/abstreet/docs/lanes.md

 	- move map_model geometry stuff elsewhere (sim stuff also needs it though)

+	- also a polygon struct? for parcels and buildings. maybe have a form that's pre-triangulated?
 	- isolate vec2d

-	- also a polygon struct? for parcels and buildings

 	- improve intersection geom?
 		- https://www.politesi.polimi.it/bitstream/10589/112826/4/2015_10_TOPTAS.pdf
 		- just make polygons around center lines, then intersect?
+	- shift turn icons and stop markings and such away from crosswalk
 	- depict stop signs, traffic lights, yields?
 	- figure out what to do about yellow center lines
 		- yellow and white lines intersect cars and turn icons and such